 We welcome your feedback on our progress and how we can improve.

 Workday's multi-tenant cloud architecture helps customers reduce business costs and carbon footprints by centralizing server processing, optimizing energy usage, and eliminating redundant equipment.
 Workday's data centers are optimized for processing, energy, and cooling efficiency.

 Workday ensures that all electronics are securely disposed of.
 We maximize reuse of equipment when possible and dispose all remaining items responsibly by adhering to the strict e-Stewards standard.

 Workday supports the development of clean energy projects by committing to use 100 percent renewable electricity in our office buildings and data centers.
-To achieve this, Workday purchased 23,525 MWh in renewable energy credits (RECs) in FY15.
+To achieve this, Workday purchased 46,840 MWh in renewable energy certificates (RECs) in FY16.
 The annual impact of these purchases equates to:

 Workday also offsets 100 percent of our emissions from using natural gas in our office buildings.
-To achieve this, Workday purchased and retired 1,000 MT in Verified Emissions Reductions (VERs) in FY15.
+To achieve this, Workday purchased and retired 1,400 MT in Verified Emissions Reductions (VERs) in FY16.

 Workday's commitment to clean energy has been recognized by the EPA in the Green Power Partnership program with a "100% Green Power Purchaser" status.
+We have joined RE100, a group of influential global business committed to 100 percent renewable electricity.
 Workday is also a signatory of the Corporate Renewable Energy Buyers' Principles and a member of the Business Renewables Center, both of which aim to help companies meet their renewable energy goals and accelerate corporate renewable energy procurement.